 Our Top Five Ocular Supplement Recommendations

-1. A daily supplement of two teaspoons of natural source cod liver oil is our primary recommendation for adults, children over 12 years and nursing mothers.
-It is the best natural source of EPA, DHA, and vitamins A and D. Two teaspoons provides 1,000 to 2,000 mg of EPA and DHA, 10,000 International Units (IU) of vitamin A and 2,000 IU of vitamin D. Although vitamin A can be toxic in long-term use in amounts over 30,000 IU, this is more commonly associated with synthetic vitamin A in the absence of vitamin D.
+1. A daily supplement of natural source cod liver oil is our primary recommendation for adults, children over 12 years and nursing mothers.
+It is the best natural source of EPA, DHA, and vitamins A and D. Two teaspoons PER WEEK is all you need to provide 1,000 to 2,000 mg of EPA and DHA, 10,000 International Units (IU) of vitamin A and 2,000 IU of vitamin D. Although vitamin A can be toxic in long-term use in amounts over 30,000 IU, this is more commonly associated with synthetic vitamin A in the absence of vitamin D.

 Natural vitamin A is called retinol and is found only in foods of animal origin.
 Synthetic vitamin A is manufactured as vitamin A acetate or palmitate.
 Synthetic vitamin D is manufactured as vitamin D2 (ergocalciferol) and natural vitamin D occurs as vitamin D3 (cholecalciferol.)

 Beta-carotene is often used as a source of vitamin A in supplements.
 Beta-carotene is a carotenoids derived from plants which is converted in the liver into retinol, the active form of vitamin A. Unless the supplement is listed as “natural beta-carotene” it is synthetic and should be avoided, especially by those who smoke heavily or drink alcohol regularly.
 Beta-carotene supplements can reduce blood levels of lutein.
 It's best if you keep the beta-carotene limited to your carrot intake and not add more via supplements.